qLiabell/App-Dev-Final-Project/README.md

-This is a collaboration project between myself and https://github.com/kurthmanalo.
+This is a collaboration for a final project by Carl Joshua Panaligan, Kurth Jhoemark Manalo, and Daine Harvey Siscar